 Before a request for e-text is submitted, do a search.
 To do a search for textbooks in an accessible format:

-NOTE: If the textbook is already available for purchase in an accessible format, no e-text accommodation request is required on MyDS.
+NOTE: If the textbook is already available for purchase in an alternative format, no request is required on MyDS.

-When the textbook is NOT available for purchase in an accessible format, request an e-text accommodation.
-To request e-text through MyDS:
+When the textbook is NOT available for purchase in an alternative format, submit a request through MyDS:

 The student will be notified once the electronic file is ready for download.